backupbrew/switchbrew/Applet Manager services.md

 User-processes copy the first 0x8-bytes (0xC-bytes with [\#CreateApplicationWithAttributeAndPushAndRequestToStartForQuest](#CreateApplicationWithAttributeAndPushAndRequestToStartForQuest "wikilink")/[\#CreateApplicationWithAttributeAndRequestToStartForQuest](#CreateApplicationWithAttributeAndRequestToStartForQuest "wikilink"))
-to a [\#ApplicationAttribute](#ApplicationAttribute "wikilink") with the rest of the struct being cleared, which is then passed to the actual cmd.
+to a [\#ApplicationAttribute](#ApplicationAttribute "wikilink") with the rest of the struct being cleared, which is then passed to the actual cmd (CreateApplication\*ToStartForQuest).

 # ApplicationAttribute